nkim500/Metis_Projects/03 Business/Proposal.md

 * Supplemental data on the funds from Bloomberg

 ### Algorithms / Tools:
-* Excel for exploratory analysis
+* Excel for exploratory data analysis
 * Tableu for visualization

 ### Communication: